craig-ludington/blobber/INSTALL.md

 Now the user "hacker" can use the Tomcat administrative web interface and deploy Blobber.

 #### Starting Tomcat
-Blobber works right out of the box, but if you want to customize it, there are a couple of environment variables to set:
+Blobber works right out of the box, but if you want to customize it, there are is an environment variable to set:
-* BLOBBER_LISTEN_PORT
-Blobber binds to this port and accepts HTTP requests.
-Default is 8080.
-FIXME!!!
-Under Tomcat, this probably doesn't work.
-Make better instructions.
-FIXME!!!

 * BLOBBER_ROOT_DIRECTORY
 Blobber creates its filesystem-based trie (http://en.wikipedia.org/wiki/Trie) in this directory.